CommitHub/CommitHub-Blog/src/pages/blogs/03-27-2020-quantum-computers-explained/index.md

 “A physical system remains in its instantaneous eigenstate if a given perturbation is acting on it slowly enough and if there is a gap between the eigenvalue and the rest of the Hamiltonian's spectrum.”

-More simply terms, when you subject a quantum mechanical system to gradually changing external conditions, its functional form adapts.
+More simply, when you subject a quantum mechanical system to gradually changing external conditions, its functional form adapts.
 When you subject the system to rapidly varying conditions, there isn’t enough time for the functional form to adapt, so the spatial probability density doesn’t change.

 ### Digital